 Advocacy training begins during intern orientation with the Community Plunge continues throughout the residency with a Longitudinal Curriculum, and culminates in each resident completing a mentored Advocacy Project.

-Dr. Kimberly Montez directs our Advocacy curriculum, along with a team of dedicated curriculum faculty.
+Dr. Kimberly Montez and Dr. Rebecca Palmer co-direct our Advocacy curriculum, along with a team of dedicated curriculum faculty.
 The team is happy to answer any questions you may have about the program.